alpa-projects/alpa/benchmark/alpa/README.md

 # Benchmark
 To achieve the best performance with Alpa, one needs to run a full auto-parallelization search for the target model on a target cluster.
-The search precedure can take a significant amount of time.
+The search procedure can take a significant amount of time.
-To make the benchmark feasible in a short amout of time.
-This documentation provides:
+To make the benchmark feasible in a short amount of time, this documentation provides:
 - Instructions for benchmarking the solutions found on an AWS p3.16xlarge cluster.
   You can use these to quickly run Alpa, see how Alpa works, and get an estimation of the performance.
   The performance may not be the best if your cluster is not an AWS p3.16xlarge cluster.
 - Instructions for running the full search.
   You can use these to fully benchmark the auto-parallelization ability of Alpa.

 ## Benchmark Pre-found Solutions